photoprism/photoprism-docs/docs/getting-started/index.md

     [roadmap](https://github.com/photoprism/photoprism/projects/5) for open issues.
     Leave your email to get a [release notification](https://goo.gl/forms/KBPVGl9PCsOKrAv33).

-## Feature Requests ##
+## Roadmap ##

+Our vision is to provide the most user-friendly solution for browsing, organizing and sharing your personal photo collection.
-Our [roadmap](https://github.com/photoprism/photoprism/projects/5) shows what tasks are in progress, what needs testing, and which feature requests are going to be implemented next.
+The [roadmap](https://github.com/photoprism/photoprism/projects/5) shows what tasks are in progress, what needs testing, and which feature requests are going to be implemented next.

 Please give ideas you like a thumbs-up, so that we know what is most popular.
-Ideas backed by one or more [sponsors](https://docs.photoprism.org/funding/) will be prioritized as well.
+Ideas backed by one or more [sponsors](https://github.com/photoprism/photoprism/blob/develop/SPONSORS.md) will be prioritized as well.

 ## System Requirements ##